JessMurphy/RAREsim2-demo/README.md

 ### 3_submit_power_analysis.sh

-Submits the pipeline for running the power analysis.
+Submits the pipeline for running the power analyses.

 * **3a_run_RAREsim2_power.sh**: runs RAREsim2 to prune the variants down for the same and opposite directions of effect power scenarios
 * **3b_run_RAREsim2_power_unequal.sh**: runs RAREsim2 to prune the variants down for the opposite direction of effect power scenario with unequal proportions of risk and protective variants